commerceblock/docs/source/map-init/index.rst

 Controller Set-up
 ^^^^^^^^^^^^^^^^^

-The first part of the initialisation involves the generation of the controller key pairs and the generation of the policy asset P2SH address and redeem script.
+The first part of the initialisation involves the generation of the controller key pairs and the generation of the issuance asset P2SH address and redeem script.
 For demonstration purposes, the single script ``controller_setup.py`` automatically generates 3 controller key-pairs and generates the corresponding 2-of-3 P2SH address and redeem script (which is saved to a file named ``p2sh.json``\ ).

 The script must be configured with the following parameters to enable a connection to the ocean client: ``rpcport``\ , ``rpcuser``\ , and ``rpcpassword``.